shiwi26/Data-Modeling-with-Postgres/README.md

 3º Used test.ipynb Jupyter Notebook to interactively verify that all tables were created correctly.

-4º completed etl.ipynb Notebook to create the blueprint of the pipeline to process and insert all data into the tables.
+4º completed etl.ipynb Notebook to create the ETL pipeline with only one file processed.

-5º Once verified that base steps were correct by checking with test.ipynb, filled in etl.py program.
+5º Verified that the above step was correct by checking with test.ipynb, and then completed etl.py program, which is to process all the data files.

 6º Run etl in console:
  ```
 python3 etl.py
 ```
-6º Verify results using test.ipynb notebook
+6º Verified final results using test.ipynb notebook

 ## ETL pipeline (etl.py)